vdbrink/vdbrink.github.io/node-red/node-red_diff_different_sensors.md

 **Scenario:**

-* Open a window open if, in the summer, the outside temperature is lower than the inside temperature.
+* Open a window if, in the summer, the outside temperature is lower than the inside temperature.

 <br>